-Clarksville Artisans Guild to be featured for 3 months at the Prizery starting June 4th
+Garden to be featured for 2 months at the Prizery starting

-The exhibit will be open for viewing and purchasing during the Prizery’s regular operating hours from June 4 until August 17.
+The exhibit will run through mid-December and will be available for viewing and purchasing during The Prizery’s regular operating hours.